 Let’s pause here to acknowledge that the news industry is not the only one hurting right now.
 You might be a small business owner that was forced to close while we were “safer-at-home,” maybe you got laid off from your job.
 Times are tough.
 And the worst could be yet to come.

-I have a wild statement to make: advertising is dead.
-Or dying.
-And more and more I question it’s premise.
-Don’t get me wrong, I have whined plenty about how Google and FB undercut us on price and can out reach any of us.
+Advertising and supporting local news matters.
+A lot.
+I have whined plenty about how Google and FB undercut us on price and can out-reach any of us.
 I finally quit whining when I realized it’s just the way it is.
-Who wouldn’t fork over $50 to FB to reach 100 times more eyes than the Luther Register ever could for the same $50?
-This is despite that fact that $50 does a lot to operate the Luther Register, and amounts to spare change to Google and FB.
+Who wouldn’t fork over $50 to FB to reach 100 times more eyes than The Luther Register ever could for the same $50?
+This is despite the fact that $50 does a lot to operate The Luther Register, and amounts to spare change to Google and FB.

 I love to have advertising – and love having local businesses ask to have a presence on The Luther Register’s pages.
 I even love designing ads and graphics.
 I know those advertisers want to reach our loyal (and best) audience, and I also believe part of their support is altruistic, believing in the cause.
-But more and more I have come to realize (I think about this a lot), that funding news with third party advertisers was the wrong way to go in the first place.
+But more and more I have come to realize (I think about this a lot), that funding news with third-party advertisers was the wrong way to go in the first place.
 News is a service, but it’s also a product that we consume.
 We don’t ask an advertiser to pay for our coffee.
 And we don’t think twice about adding a tip to the transaction before we sip our latte, and enjoy a scone if we’re feeling it.
 How many streaming services do we pay for?
-Our subscription fees, not commercials, pay for the original programming – from costumes, scripts, acting, directing and producing.
-We have definitely gotten our money’s worth if we’ve been binge-watching during our “safe-at-home” time.
+Our subscription fees, not commercials, pay for the original programming – from scripts, acting, directing and producing.
+We have definitely gotten our money’s worth on streaming services.

 I didn’t start The Luther Register to get rich, but when I developed my business plan in late 2015, I thought I could create a healthy little business out of it.
 I remain hopeful.
 As I networked with other independent digital news colleagues around the country through my membership with LION (Local Independent Online News), I learned that events was a decent revenue stream for local news.
 That appealed to me and would utilize my experience in event planning and hospitality – thus The Luther Pecan Festival began in 2017.
 I even ended up speaking about our successful festival at our LION convention in Chicago in 2018.
 The irony that I could make more money on a one-day festival than I could writing a year’s worth of stories about our town and our neighbors is not lost on me.
 But I’ll take it.
 Honestly I am passionate about both things.
 It’s also why I can’t talk about whether we will be able to have a 2020 Luther Pecan Festival in November, yet.
 We’ll think about that later, especially if a little more time will give us more of an idea of how to ride out this pandemic safely.